Skip to main content

 Medicare Savings Programs in Michigan: 2026 Guide

-Bottom Line: In Michigan, Medicare Savings Programs are run through the Michigan Department of Health and Human Services (MDHHS), usually through the same MI Bridges application used for other health coverage.
-The right program can take the 2026 standard Medicare Part B premium of $202.90 per month off your Social Security check, and if you qualify for the Qualified Medicare Beneficiary (QMB) program, it can also stop most Medicare deductibles, coinsurance, and copay bills for Medicare-covered care.
+Bottom line: In Michigan, Medicare Savings Programs are handled by the MDHHS.
+Most people apply through MI Bridges or the state health coverage application.
+The right program may pay the 2026 Part B premium of $202.90 per month.
+If you qualify for QMB, it can also protect you from most Medicare deductibles, coinsurance, and copays for Medicare-covered care.

 Emergency help now